DuyPhan135/AWS-Personal-Workshop/content/6-Self-evaluation/_index.md

 | 12  | **Overall performance**            | General evaluation of the entire internship period                                          |     ✅    | ☐   | ☐      |

 ### Areas for Improvement
-- Further strengthen problem-solving thinking and logical analysis skills.
+* Strengthen problem-solving skills.
-- Continuously practice daily and professional communication skills, especially in handling real situations.
+* Improve daily and professional communication skills, especially when handling situations.
+* Be more proactive in asking questions and clarifying requirements when information is unclear.
+* Enhance time management and prioritization of tasks.
+* Improve self-research abilities and attempt solutions before seeking support.
+* sDevelop clearer and more structured presentation skills when delivering work results.